LearnWithLlew/TestingLegacyCodeCourse.cpp/Resources/course3.md

             return "setAllGlobals(4000, 0.01, 0, 0, 0, 1, 2, 3, true, 3.2);";
         }
         ```
-    * Confirmation: You can copy the C++ code from standard output into Visual Studio, and it compiles
+    * Confirmation: You can copy the C++ code from standard output into your IDE, and it compiles
 * [ ] Retro

 #### Adding Logging